acid-boi/medihelp/README.md

 ### MediHelp

-This is our course project for CS699 (Software Lab) at IITB.
+This is our course project for CS699(Software Lab) at IIT Bombay.
+We are creating a medical help system.